michaelb/sniprun/README.md

 ## Demos

 Send to Sniprun snippets of **compiled** languages such as Rust.
-A few lines of code (which maximum semantic complexity depends on the support level) are now within a print statement's reach.
+A few lines of code are now within a print statement's reach.

 ![](ressources/visual_assets/demo_rust.gif)

 send-to-REPL-like behavior is available for Python, R (both real REPLs) and Bash (simulated), coming soon for many other interpreted and compiled languages.
+Very versatile, you can even run things like GUI plots on the fly!

 ![](ressources/visual_assets/demo_repl.gif)

 Does it deals with errors ?
 Yes,...somehow.
-In practice, very well; but consistency among all languages and usages is not garanteed, each interpreter can and will display those more or less nicely (be it 400 lines of compilation warnings, or a clean 'NameError: name 'a' is not defined').
+In practice, very well; but consistency among all languages and usages is not garanteed, each interpreter can and will display those more or less nicely.
 Though, Sniprun will often provide information such as where the error occurred (compilation, runtime...).

 ![](ressources/visual_assets/error_example.png)